dapr/community/community-manager-onboarding-2.md

 - Share the deck (with edit rights) with the speakers and in the _Community Sync_ Discord group.

 The Dapr Google credentials can be found in the Dapr 1Password account.

-### Zoom

-Zoom is used for the Dapr community calls which are hosted by the community manager.

-Join the call 15 minutes before the start of the call and have the other speakers join early as well so they can test their audio and screen sharing.

-Zoom credentials can be found in the Dapr 1password account.